programmerraja/MyBlog/content/notes/2024/Design pattern.md

 resources https://youtu.be/taj_inLi-pY?si=2qu_7nqx6YRwX0Co

+**1. Command Pattern**: This pattern encapsulates a request as a standalone object, separating the request's trigger from its content.
+This decoupling allows for flexibility in how the request is handled.
+In the supermarket scenario, a mother's grocery request is written on a note (the command object), which is delivered by her daughter (the invoker) to the son who does the shopping (the receiver).

+**2. Observer Pattern**: This pattern establishes a one-to-many relationship where multiple observers are interested in the state of a single subject.
+Observers register their interest with the subject and receive notifications upon state changes.
+At the supermarket, customers waiting for coffee (observers) register their contact information with an employee (subject) to be notified when the coffee is restocked.

+**3. Adapter Pattern**: This pattern bridges the gap between incompatible interfaces.
+It converts the interface of a service to match the client's expectations.
+When a shopper needs to read a product label in Spanish but only understands English, a translation app acts as an adapter, converting the Spanish text to English.

+**4. Factory Method Pattern**: This pattern defines a method for creating objects but defers the actual object creation to subclasses.
+This allows for the creation of different subtypes of an object based on the specific subclass used.
+Different bakeries (subclasses) within and outside the supermarket provide different types of bread (subtypes) based on the same basic request for "bread".

+**5. Template Method Pattern**: This pattern defines a template or skeleton for an algorithm in a superclass, allowing subclasses to implement specific steps while maintaining a consistent overall structure.
+A baker uses a template method to make sandwiches, with specific ingredients (subclass implementations) varying between a chicken and a vegetable sandwich while the basic steps of sandwich assembly remain consistent.

+**6. Facade Pattern**: This pattern provides a simplified interface to a complex subsystem, hiding the underlying complexity from the client.
+A mother asking her sons to put away groceries uses a facade pattern, as the sons handle the complexity of sorting and storing groceries in different locations without the mother needing to specify those details.

 ## Crational Design pattern

 Once upon a time in the colorful land of Toyland, there were magical creatures known as Creators.
 Each Creator had a unique way of bringing toys to life, showcasing various creational design patterns.